 There are several levels of PeopleSoft support to choose from, starting with Premier Support, which includes upgrades and maintenance for software and hardware.
 Sustaining Support guarantees maintenance for as long as you use the software, with extended support for operating systems and firmware.
 Oracle also offers a full complement of training for all of its PeopleSoft software, including training and certifications through Oracle University.

 Sage's ERP systems' strength is in helping to automate and manage finance, accounting and payment processes, with additional support for manufacturing, distribution and sales.
 With Sage 100 and 100c, Sage is one of the few top ERP systems built for smaller companies that want to get started with ERP.

 For companies that prefer an on-premises ERP, the system runs on a Microsoft Windows platform.
-Sage 100 and 100c are upwardly scalable to Sage 300 for midsize organizations, and to the enterprise-sized Sage 500 system.
+Sage 100 and 100c are upwardly scalable to Sage 300 for mid-sized businesses, and to the enterprise-sized Sage 500 system.